marie678/Projet-Mise-en-prod-3A/README_new_features.md

 - Load/create the preprocessed dataset when the app is opened for the first time only.

 - External parametrization with YAML file: the dataframes related parameters (columns to keep or format, file names) and s3 connexion parameters were externalized.

+- Additional logging was added throughout the codebase to help track the application's state and performance.
+In particular, the entire preprocessing is now timed step by step, making it easier to identify bottlenecks and optimize performance when needed.

 ## User Functionality